blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 = Automatic Installation =

 1. Go to Plugins -> Add New
-1. Search for "SG Optimizer"
+1. Search for "SiteGround Optimizer"
-1. Click on the Install button under the SG Optimizer plugin
+1. Click on the Install button under the SiteGround Optimizer plugin
 1. Once the plugin is installed, click on the Activate plugin link

 = Manual Installation =